mitchr/dallas/README.md

 # dallas

 ## About
 dallas is a TI-BASIC compiler.
+It supports the TI-83 and TI-83+/TI-84+.

 ## Installation
 `go get github.com/Mitchell-Riley/dallas`